Alecrim/AlecrimCoreData/README.md

 In the above section example, there are two entities: `Person` and `Department` (with `Entity` suffix added to their class names).
 You can name the entity classes as you like, of course.

-### Code Generation Tool
+### Optional Code Generation Tool

+You can write managed object classes by hand or generate them using Xcode generator.
+But now you can also use ACDGen. ;-)

-ACDGen is a code generator app made with AlecrimCoreData in mind to help on using attributes and closure parameters.
-You can download it here.
+ACDGen app is a CoreData entity class generator made with AlecrimCoreData in mind.
+Since it can also generate attributes for use in closure parameters, the experience using AlecrimCoreData is greatly improved.
+You can download it for free from: http://putaddresshere.

 ## Usage